Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 Hello Memcached from ServBay! (cached)

-(if the cache is working and not expired)
+(if cache active and not expired)

 - Test Redis: